isomerpages/gb-assist/pages/solutionrepo/solution83.md

 ### Description

 An equipment which produces a steady stream of Active Oxygen to bind and eradicate 99.9% of airborne and surface-bound pollutant such as bacteria, viruses, harmful particles, toxic gases and unpleasant odours.
 Equipment will eliminate moulds/ bacteria on surfaces and reduce chemical usage for effective sanitation.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Grant support 80% of cost of equipment, up to $30,000 grant

-### Details of Solution
+### Packages Available

 N.A.